rafaelauler/reproduce-bolt-cgo19/README.md

 imperfect conversion step trying to map PC addresses back to source code that relies on the accuracy of debug information.
-Since BOLT doesn't rely on source code, it can also optimize assembly-written code or library code you are statically liking for which there are no sources available.
+Since BOLT doesn't rely on source code, it can also optimize assembly-written code or library code you are statically linking for which there are no sources available.

 Furthermore, profiles used in compilers and BOLT, for space-efficiency reasons, are not traces but an aggregation of execution counts.
 This aggregation loses information: a given function accumulates the superposition of many traces, each one possibly exercising a different path of basic blocks, e.g. depending on its callee.
-This aggregation has limited applicability and significant code changes may render it stale.
+Thus, it has limited applicability and significant code changes may render it stale.
 For example, after the compiler decides to inline a function that was not previously inlined in the code where the profile was originally collected,